 39.)
 Almost at the end of the gorge now ... down a cliff to get to where Ricky is, then round an amazing sharp 90 degree bend to the right, then ... see pic #40 ...

 40.)
 After almost 2 hours of walking through the 3-km gorge, at the very end of it we encounter this final cliff.
 Due to smoothness of the rock face and the lack of any footholds, this small cliff is amazingly difficult to climb down.
-It took me ages and require Ricky to tell me where to put my hands and feet when climbing down.
+It takes me ages and requires Ricky to tell me where to put my hands and feet when climbing down.